 Ultra high density field.
 The first year of pruning and training was focused on developing the main trunk and the scaffold branches that provide the main structure and support of the tree.
 Year one pruning was fast and easy, taking 0 to 30 seconds per tree or 2 to 3 hours to prune the entire field.
 Pruning is required every two months and it is important to keep up with each flush of new leaves and growth.
 At the end of year one, the trees were 4 to 6 feet tall, the main trunk and scaffold branches are developed and the canopy of the tree is beginning to fill in.

 Year two, the main focus was developing the canopy of the tree by constantly pruning and tipping, this encourages branching and spreading out.
 Here is where it is very important to keep up with every flush of new growth.
 If you miss pruning a flush of growth and there is a second flush, you will have to prune back two sections.
 This will set you back about two months of growing time and if you don’t prune back two sections, the tree will get too tall.
 Pruning in the second year was a lot more intensive, taking 1 to 3 minutes per tree or 6 to 8 hours for the entire field, 4 to 6 times per year.
 At this stage flowers are removed as soon as possible to keep the tree focused on growing wood and leaves.
 The work is easy, but it takes time to selectively prune and thin out new growth.
+Here is a video on the uhdp field after the second year, and here.

 |UHDP materials/ acre|